 Built by Samaritan Labs, LLC, the app launched in early 2026 and is available exclusively on iOS.
 The developer, Catherine, built the app from her own experience growing up in a restrictive Catholic environment that drove her away from faith for years — Samaritan is the app she wishes she'd had during that season.
 The tone is deliberately non-judgmental: no pressure, no streaks, no gamification — just a steady place for reflection and prayer.[^3]

 Core features include AI-powered Bible chat conversations, prayer support for hard moments, daily devotionals for building a quiet rhythm, and verse-by-verse study with simple explanations.
-Samaritan emphasizes being "Scripture-first, not opinion-first" — every response is anchored in God's Word rather than personal interpretation.^2
+A recent onboarding flow now guides newcomers through setting up their spiritual path with Samaritan.
+The app emphasizes being "Scripture-first, not opinion-first" — every response is anchored in God's Word rather than personal interpretation.^2

 The company tithes 10% of all subscription revenue directly to Christian causes through a partnership with InFaith, a national mission organization.^1